Tips for Helping Children Cope with Tragic Events and Disasters

 In the Wake of the Circus Accident in Providence

 As reported in the Providence Journal, "audience members who witnessed the accident can call the Disaster Distress Hotline 1-800-985-5990 or text TalkWithUs to 66746.
 Hearing impaired individuals may call 1-800-846-8517.
 The hotline is operated by the federal Substance Abuse and Mental Health Services Administration."

 Family Service of Rhode Island is also making staff available for counseling, information or advice on speaking with a child in the wake of this tragedy.
 Please call 401-331-1350 and ask for "Intake."

-The following are media interviews with Family Service of Rhode Island staff concerning how to speak with children in the aftermath of the accident: NBC 10 News; ABC 6 News; and The Rhode Show on Channel 12 WPRI.
+The following are media interviews with Family Service of Rhode Island staff concerning how to speak with children in the aftermath of the accident: NBC 10 News and The Rhode Show on Channel 12 WPRI.
 In addition, the Dan Yorke Show on 630 WPRO.